UDT-ITF/website/source/presentation/index.md

 The Manifest _MUST_ have an `items` property, which is an array of JSON-LD objects.
 Each object is a TextFrame, with requirements as described in the next section.
 The Manifest _MAY_ also have a `structures` property listing one or more [Ranges][prezi30-range] which describe additional structure of the content, such as might be rendered as a table of contents.
 The Manifest _MAY_ have an `annotations` property, which includes Annotation Page resources where the Annotations have the Manifest as their `target`.
 These will typically be comment style Annotations, and _MUST NOT_ have `painting` as their `motivation`.

+> Clearly the example will need to be reworked a bit for us.
+This one, for instance, has thumbnails, so if we get rid of that then we'll need to remove it here, and more generally I'd guess we'll need to make it fit what we're doing.
 {% include api/code_header.html %}
 ``` json-doc
 {